Honorius: Stilicho and the defense of Italy

-Honorius' reign experienced continued barbarian incursions into Gaul, Italy and Hispania.
+Honorius's reign experienced continued barbarian incursions into Gaul, Italy and Hispania.
 At the same time, a host of usurpers rose up.

-The first crisis faced by Honorius was a revolt led by Gildo, the comes Africae and magister utriusque militiae per Africam, in Northern Africa, which lasted for two years (397–398).
-It was eventually subdued by Stilicho, under the local command of Mascezel, the very brother of Gildo.
+First Gildo, the comes of Africa and magister utriusque militiae per Africam in Northern Africa, led a revolt which lasted for two years (397–398).
+Stilicho eventually subdued it through the local command of Mascezel, Gildo's brother.

-The next crisis was the Visigothic invasion of Italy in 402 under the command of their king, Alaric.
-Stilicho was absent in Raetia in the latter months of 401, when Alaric, who was also the Eastern Empire's magister militum in Illyricum, suddenly marched with a large army through the Julian Alps and entered Italy.
+The next crisis was the Visigothic invasion of Italy in 402 under the command of their king, Alaric I. Stilicho was absent in Raetia in the latter months of 401, when Alaric, who was also the Eastern Empire's magister militum in Illyricum, suddenly marched with a large army through the Julian Alps and entered Italy.

 Stilicho hurried back to protect Honorius and the legions of Gaul and Britain were summoned to defend Italy.
 Honorius, at Milan, was besieged by Alaric, who marched into Liguria.
 Stilicho narrowly defeated Alaric at Pollentia, on the river Tanarus on Easter Day (6 April 402).
 Alaric retreated to Verona, where Stilicho attacked him again yet the battle was not entirely conclusive.
 The Visigoths were allowed to retreat back to Illyricum.
 In 405 Stilicho met an invasion of Italy led across the Danube by Radagaisus.
 They brought devastation to the heart of the Empire, until Stilicho defeated them in 406 and recruited most of them into his forces.
 Then, in 405 or 406, a number of tribes, according to some sources allegedly including Vandals, Alans, and Suebi, crossed the Rhine and invaded Gaul.

 The situation in Britain was even more difficult.
 The British provinces were isolated, lacking support from the Empire, and the soldiers supported the revolts of Marcus (406–407), Gratian (407), and Constantine III.
 Constantine invaded Gaul in 407, occupying Arles, and while Constantine was in Gaul, his son Constans ruled over Britain.
 By 410, Britain may have been told to look after its own affairs and expect no aid from Rome, although it has been argued that the order was sent to the people of Bruttium in Italy, not Britain.